PatrikBures/gamesync/README.md

-> Currently the server is being rewritten on the `remake-server` branch.
+> Currently a rewrite is ongoing on the `main` branch

 # Gamesync